emmahodcroft/emmahodcroft.github.io/sequencing-fund.md

 Sequencing helps us better understand how the virus is spreading between and within countries - without having to interview everyone with the virus.
 This helps show us, for example, that the epidemic in Italy was sparked by more than one introduction, and that the USA has had multiple introductions from all over the world (not 'just' from China - or Europe).

-{% include image.html url="/images/italian-intros-small.PNG" description="Italian sequences are spread across the tree, indicating multiple introductions." %}
+{% include image.html url="/images/italian-intros-small.PNG" description="Italian sequences (yellow-green) are spread across the tree, indicating multiple introductions." %}

-{% include image.html url="/images/USA-connections-small.PNG" description="The USA has had multiple introductions from many countries." %}
+{% include image.html url="/images/USA-connections.PNG" description="The USA has had multiple introductions from many countries." %}

 <br><br>